 9) After the birth parents have terminated their parental rights, and the child has been in the home for over six months, a social worker will submit a recommendation for approval.
 Then, a judge will finalize the adoption by awarding the adoptive parents the legal rights and responsibilities for their children.
 This final step will vary if an international adoption has taken place, as there are additional legal steps involved.

 What Is Adoption Disruption?

-Adoption disruption is a term that’s used when an adoption is ended.
+Adoption disruption is a term that’s used when adoption is ended.
 Technically disruption occurs when the adoption has been abandoned by the adopting family before the adoption has been legally completed.
 In practice, however, adoption disruption can occur anytime an adoption is ended.
-Generally, disruption of an adoption requires a court petition.
+Generally, the disruption of adoption requires a court petition.